Bistros, trattorias, taverns and neighbourhood rooms: the mid-tier places where Boston actually eats.

 Seafood$$north-end

 Pauli's on Salem Street in Boston's North End has rolled lobster rolls and Italian subs since 2014.
-Best counter-service lobster roll in the city, 65 to 80 dollar XL roll the headline order.
+Best counter-service lobster roll in the city.

 Signature: Lobster roll, Italian sub